 How often will the courses be run?

-The first intake will commence in August 2020.
-Following this, we aim to run two to three intakes each year.
+We aim to run two to three intakes each year.

 Will the course be delivered in other languages?